daniel-levin/dirty_mike/README.md

 See `dirty_mike/examples/branch.rs`.

 ### Sample Output (Non-release Mode)
+Note that in release mode on x86, autovectorization and predication result in a rewrite of the inner loop as a sequence of branchless instructions, eliminating the differences.

 ```
  cargo r --example branch
     Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.03s